-Lord Ganesha the elephant headed god is believed to be a God of power and wisdom.
-This festival was not celebrated with public participation until the times of Lokamanya Bal Gangadhar Tilak, the famous Indian freedom fighter.
-Ganesh Chathurti was an important festival during the Peshwa rule in Maharashtra, but acquired a more organized form during the Indian Swaraj movement.
-Lokamanya Tilak visualized the cultural importance of Ganesha, and brought in the practice of Ganesha Chaturthi as a community celebration.
-He brought Ganesha into the heart of every Maharashtrian as a part of socio-cultural movement and used it as a great means to unite Hindus all over India to fight for freedom from colonisation.
+Lord Ganesha the elephant-headed god is believed to be a God of power and wisdom.
+This festival was not celebrated with public participation until the time of Lokamanya Bal Gangadhar Tilak, the famous Indian freedom fighter.
+Ganesh Chaturthi was an important festival during the Peshwa rule in Maharashtra but acquired a more organized form during the Indian Swaraj movement.
+Lokamanya Tilak visualized the cultural importance of Ganesha and brought in the practice of Ganesha Chaturthi as a community celebration.
+He brought Ganesha into the heart of every Maharashtrian as a part of the socio-cultural movement and used it as a great means to unite Hindus all over India to fight for freedom from colonisation.

 Other than Ganesha Chaturthi, Ganesha Jayanti is celebrated on the fourth day of the waxing moon in the month of Magh.
-The fourth day of the waxing moon is called Vinayaki Chaturti .
+The fourth day of the waxing moon is called Vinayaki Chaturthi.
 The fourth day of the waning moon is called Sankashti Chaturti.
 Ganesha is also worshipped on these days to avert problems and disasters.
-Apart from these, days Pancha Ganesha festival is celebrated in the USA by Hindus which was spear headed by the Himalayan Academy to promote Hinduism amongst the children of the Indian community.
+Apart from these, days, Pancha Ganesha festival is celebrated in the USA by Hindus which was spearheaded by the Himalayan Academy to promote Hinduism amongst the children of the Indian community.

 No other state in India dotes on Lord Ganesha like Maharashtra.
 Every year the whole state reverberates with rhythm and music in praise of the Lord for ten days, starting with Ganesha Chaturthi and culminating in a grand, pompous immersion ceremony on Ananta Chaturdashi day.